{{org_field_logo}}

 16. Policy Review

-This policy will be reviewed annually by the director of {{org_field_name}} or earlier if required due to legal, regulatory, or operational changes.
-All updates will be communicated to temporary workers and client organisations.
+This policy will be reviewed at least annually by the director or nominated compliance lead of {{org_field_name}}, or earlier where required due to legal, regulatory, safeguarding, data protection, DBS, client contractual or operational changes.
+Updates will be communicated to relevant office staff, temporary workers and, where appropriate, client organisations.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}